HA2077/Temperature-converter/README.md

 Update 2.2 25/8/23 : Made a continuous loop and an "convert another" option and changed and added some lines.

 Update 2.3 25/8/25 : Added info for more information about the temperature scales and an exit choice (7, 8).

+Update 2.4 25/8/28 : Better Output and checking the absolute zero.